Debt collection and debt recovery in Poland

 Litigation is an element of the Polish civil procedure before a Polish common court.
 It involves two opposing parties: the claimant, namely the party who seeks from the court a specific determination indicated in the pleading initiating the proceedings – the statement of claim – and the defendant, namely the party who requests the court to dismiss the claimant’s claim (dismissal of the action).

-Cost of judicial debt collection
+Cost of judicial debt collection in polish court

 If the creditor decides to lodge their claims in court, they must be prepared to pay a court fee for starting their court case.